habpygo/webmamgiota/README.md

     t.Logf("%v: %d IOTA, %v to %v\n", tx.Timestamp, tx.Value, tx.Message, tx.Recipient)
 }
 ```
-#### Examples webmamgoiota - reading and sending from the webpage
-1. From the root run `go run main.go`
-2. Open your webbrowser and point to `http://localhost:3000`
-3. Click on the `Query all messages` tab and you should see all messages listed, sorted from youngest to oldest.

-If you want to send messages, click back to the `Send messages` tab and write your message in the Text message input field.

-Make sure to set `value` to 0 (I assume you have no IOTAs at the address)

 #### Examples mamgoiota
 These examples won't work anymore on this site.
 Hopefully we will manage to get this workin with the `iotaledger/iota.lib.go` repository on GitHub.